 However, when these large tables are bucketed based on a common bucketing column, the joins are evaluated much more efficiently.
 The joins are now evaluated at the bucket level since we know now that the buckets match for both tables.
 Resource requirements are now considerably reduced, and the time to execute a query is decreased multifold.

-Now let’s look at a specific example of how bucketing can be used in Okera.
+Now let’s look at a specific example of bucketing in hive and how it can be used in Okera.

 Bucketed vs. Non-Bucketed Query Performance